 Are there other opportunities for artists and designers?

 Yes, the RISD Museum offers programs focused on critical and creative thinking and making.
-Check the calendar for professional development programs for artists and designers as well as public programs for all audiences.
+Check the calendar for specialized programs for artists and designers as well as public programs for all audiences.
 The Museum also offers artist memberships, which are free for Rhode Island artists; benefits include admission to the Museum for one year, discounts for RISD Store purchases and Continuing Education classes, and more.

 Can I still do object-based research in your collection, even if I don’t apply or don’t receive the residency?